 My family is just as happy to eat store-bought cinnamon rolls and save their appetites for the afternoon feast, which now merely includes hearty soups and heavy appetizers for 30.
 Lesson learned!
-These days my plans include sleeping in on Christmas morning so that I can relax and enjoy Christmas too instead of attempting to fulfill expectations that only existed in my mind.
+These days my plans include sleeping in on Christmas morning so I can relax and enjoy Christmas instead of attempting to fulfil expectations that only existed in my mind.

 2. Practice the art of cooperation:

 Custodial arrangements and overspending on gifts are often major areas for discord during the holidays.
 Coordination with the other home is paramount.
 Truly.
 Courts will assign holidays in some parenting plans, which can be helpful.
 For those with more flexible arrangements, it’s important to listen to the children.
 Don’t become fixated on days and times.
 After all, Thanksgiving Day is not the only day during which we can be thankful!

 The point of the holiday is the opportunity to spend time with family and friends, enjoying one another and embracing a shared experience.
 Holidays are not celebrations when they are combative and angst-ridden.
 Fight your battles another day.
 For today, put your residual feelings aside and put the children first.

 In addition, apprehension over family finances during this time of year is not unusual.
 Child support commitments and family gift-giving can impair many families’ finances.
 Be wary of the desire to compete with the other household.
 Teaching the children the importance of the holiday at hand takes precedence over the desire to outdo the other household.
 Consider it an opportunity to practice the adage, “Your children need your presence more than your presents.”